Accounts: OATH

 Important

-If you have forgotten your OATH password, the only way to change it is to reset the OATH application of your YubiKey to factory default settings (which will remove the password).
-Note that this will delete ALL OATH account credentials stored on the YubiKey, and you will no longer be able to access those accounts with that key (we recommend registering at least one backup YubiKey with each account/service to maintain access).
-Once reset, you can always re-register your key with those same accounts and services.
+If you have forgotten your OATH password, the only way to change it is to reset the OATH application of your YubiKey to factory default settings, which will remove the password.
+Note that this will delete ALL OATH account credentials stored on the YubiKey, and you will no longer be able to generate OATH OTPs for those accounts with that key (we recommend registering at least one backup YubiKey with each account/service to maintain access for this reason).
+Once the OATH application has been reset, you can always add the accounts to your YubiKey again.

 Desktop and Android